Healthy Homes Assessment Karamu

 Insulation Karamu

-Underfloor and ceiling insulation is a requirement for all rent homes as of July 1st, 2019.
-All landlords and property managers are required to ensure that the insulation is in line with current quality.
-In some instances, existing ceiling insulation or insulation in the sub floor space may need to be added or replaced.
+Underfloor and ceiling insulation is required on all rental homes since July 1, 2019.
+All landlords and property managers should make sure the insulation meets this new quality.
+In certain situations, the old ceiling insulation as well as insulation within the subfloor space might require to be replaced or replaced.

-The "R" signifies thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
-The more high the R-value, more effective the insulation.
+The "R" signifies thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3